discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

  Notes:
  1) If your renegade runs <Skill name="Legendary Dwarf Stance"/>, Precast one <Skill name="sword of justice"/> at the start, Then use on each island and at the start of both phase 2 and 3
  2) Be careful with what island you choose for your <Item name="white mantle portal device"/>
-     1) Dont use it at the island where you are supposed to enter any of your tomes
+     1) Don't use it at the island where you are supposed to enter any of your tomes

 </Tab>
 <Tab title="Artsariiv">
 Rotation on Artsariiv depends on whether your <Specialization name="Renegade"/> runs <Skill name="Legendary Dwarf Stance"/>, <Skill name="Legendary Assassin Stance"/> or <Skill name="Legendary Demon Stance"/>.
 If your <Specialization name="Renegade"/>  runs <Skill name="Legendary Dwarf Stance"/>, you can take <Skill name="sword of justice"/>.
 In all other cases take <Skill name="standyourground"/>.

 ### **Precast**
 1) Cast <Skill name="tome of justice"/> Skill 4 and 5
 2) Blast the fire field with cast <Skill name="Holy Strike"/> or <Skill name="mightyblow"/>
 3) Use 2 charges of <Skill name="potent haste"/> and share <Skill name="restoringreprieve"/> (keep in mind that <Skill name="restoringreprieve"/> only shares <Boon name="quickness"/> once every 7 seconds thanks to <Trait name=" liberators vow"/>)
 4) Use <Skill name="Stand your ground"/>
 5) Use <Skill name="Feelmywrath"/>
 6) Use <Skill name="banesignet"/>
 7) Take mistlock
 8) And repeat step 3 and 5